Top 3 Reasons Good Clients Leave (and How You Can Prevent it)

 If you’re fortunate enough to practice in an area where there are few other clinics around, you’re in the minority.
 For most practice owners, the veterinary market is becoming more saturated by the day.
 And the more competition, the harder it is to keep client retention numbers high – especially when your rates aren’t the lowest around.

-So, what’s the key to winning the loyalty of your existing clients?
-Well, as much as knowing how to care for and serve your clients well, it’s equally as important to know what not to do.
-That is, understand the main reasons why good clients jump ship so you can prevent those things from happening in your practice.
-Let’s take a look at the top 3 reasons great clients leave and what you can do to avoid it.
+So, how do you win the loyalty of your existing clients?
+While knowing how to care for and serve your clients well is vital, it's equally necessary to understand what not to do.
+That is, recognizing the main reasons good clients leave can help you prevent those issues in your practice.
+Let's delve into the top 3 reasons good clients leave and what you can do to avoid it.

 Have you ever voiced a concern about a particular product or service you were paying for and felt as though the person you were communicating with wasn’t even listening?
 This type of scenario happens all the time in the service industry, and the veterinary field is certainly no exception.

 Think about it.
-You and your team are well educated and have lots of experience.
-You’ve paid your dues, invested in extensive education and spent years perfecting your craft.
+You and your team are highly educated and have a wealth of experience.
+You’ve paid your dues, invested in extensive education, and spent years perfecting your craft.
 Obviously, when it comes to the care and treatment of animals, you know better than a layperson, right?
 Technically, yes.
 But that doesn’t mean you should shut down your clients.
+One of the reasons good clients leave is when they feel their concerns and input are not valued.

 In fact, to the contrary, while you and your staff may be experts in terms of veterinary medicine, it is your clients who ultimately know their pets the best.
 And oftentimes they are able to spot minor changes or advise you on certain quirks or preferences that may help improve the level of care you provide.
 Practice patience and always be willing to listen.